jkbgbr/simplesi/README.md

 Environments are meant to separate "families" of units.

 When defining an SI unit, the bare minimum to define is a unit name, a value and a dimension.
-- name is the one to be used when defining `Physical` objects, e.g. `si.km
+- name is the one to be used when defining `Physical` objects, e.g. `si.km`
-- value is the conversion factor to the base SI unit`, e.g. 1 km = 1000 m means value = 1000
+- value is the conversion factor to the base SI unit, e.g. 1 km = 1000 m means value = 1000
 - dimension is a 7-element list defining the exponents for the `Physical` object's Dimension property.

 The base SI units are as follows: